CLAIRE-Labo/python-ml-research-template/template/README.md

 └── wandb/           # This is where wandb artifacts will be written.
 ```

-The structure does not enforce storing the data and outputs physically under the same directory as the project,
+The structure does not enforce storing the data and outputs physically under the same directory as the project.
-instead these will be symlinks, contain symlinks, or be mounted directories.
+Instead, these will be symlinks, contain symlinks, or be mounted directories.

-The point of this structure is to keep the python code identical across installation methods and platforms.
+The point of this structure is to keep the Python code identical across installation methods and platforms.
 In particular, the `hydra` configuration files will be the same,
 instructing your scripts to read from and write to the same directories.